Skip to content

 Internet in Neuruppin — Fibre Roll-out in Progress

 Fast internet is essential for home working.
-In Neuruppin, the town and OPR district are actively pushing the fibre roll-out.
+In Neuruppin, the town and Ostprignitz-Ruppin district are actively pushing the fibre roll-out.
 Numerous town areas and districts are already served with fibre or are currently being connected.
 VDSL connections (50–250 Mbit/s) are available almost city-wide.
 The specific address should be checked before purchase — broadband availability in Germany can be queried at bundesnetzagentur.de.

 Cost Comparison: Berlin Rent vs. Neuruppin Purchase